Medicare : Medicare Glossary

 Creditable Prescription Drug Coverage - Prescription drug coverage (for example, from an employer or union) that is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.
 People who have this kind of coverage when they become eligible for Medicare can generally keep that coverage without paying a penalty, if they decide to enroll in Medicare prescription drug coverage later.

 Custodial Care - Custodial care is personal care provided in a nursing home hospice or other facility setting when you do not need skilled medical care or skilled nursing care.
 Custodial care is personal care that can be provided by people who don’t have professional skills or training, such as help with activities of daily living like bathing, dressing, eating, getting in or out of a bed or chair, moving around, and using the bathroom.
 It may also include the kind of health-related care that most people do themselves, like using eye drops.
 Medicare doesn’t pay for custodial care.

-Customer Service - A department within our plan responsible for answering your questions about your membership, benefits, grievances, and appeals.
+Customer Service - A department within our plan responsible for answering your questions about membership, benefits, grievances, and appeals.

 Daily Cost-Sharing Rate - A “daily cost-sharing rate” may apply when your doctor prescribes less than a full month’s supply of certain drugs for you and you are required to pay a co-pay.
-A daily cost sharing rate is the co-pay divided by the number of days in a month’s supply.
+A daily cost-sharing rate is the one-month co-pay divided by the number of days in a month’s supply.
 For example, if your co-pay for a one-month supply of a drug is $30, and a one-month’s supply in your plan is 30 days, then your “daily cost-sharing rate” is $1 per day.
 This means you pay $1 for each day’s supply when you full your prescription.